NCNkwanyana/NcnApi/README.md

 #Assessmenet Tasks API
 An ASP.NET CORE Wen API for task and user management.
 Tasks can be filtered by assigned user or due date and users.
-Tasks can be created , read, patch and deleted.
+Tasks can be created , read, patch and deleted.JWt authentication is implemeted for security endpoints.

 #Installation
 1.Check whether you have ".NET 9 SDK" installed in ypur PC.